bloomberg/chromium.bb/docs/mojo_in_chromium.md

 ```

 Behind the scenes this serializes a message corresponding to the `Frobinate`
 request and writes it to one end of the pipe.
-Eventually (and, incidentally,
+Eventually (and incidentally,
 very soon after), `impl`'s internal `mojo::Binding` will decode this message and
 dispatch a call to `impl.Frobinate()`.